 The downside of this has been that many interim roles have been more routine often lacking challenge and/or interest i.e. documenting treasury processes, procedure revision, basic operations management or implementation of treasury systems.

 However, there is light at the end of the tunnel!

-Position where our candidate was able to get involved in an interesting start-up company, facing new challenges and pathing the way for a permanent Treasury Accountant to take over.
+Within the past six months positions have included an interim Senior Treasury Accountant position where our candidate was able to get involved in an interesting start-up company, facing new challenges and pathing the way for a permanent Treasury Accountant to take over.

 Also, Treasury Consultant positions where clients need a fresh view point to examine treasury operations and identify what risks exists within their business and how their treasury should manage these changes.

 Some of the roles have evolved into longer term assignments where clients want to try out staff before they hire them permanently.
 Equally candidates have often wanted to have a greater level of flexibility and the option not to have to commit to a permanent role too soon without really getting to know their potential new employers.